Waxnell/BAR-mentor-guide-organization/README.md

 # BAR-mentor-guide-organizeation
-this is for keeping all the mentoring guides for beyond all reason
+This is for keeping all the mentoring guides for beyond all reason.